voilawalla/voilawalla.github.io/_posts/2016-06-01-fail-first-fix-later.md

 The weird part of the refactor leg of the cycle is that, if you have a passing test, why should you go in there and start messing around?

-> *If it ain’t broke, don’t fix it!*
+> *If it ain’t broke, don’t fix it!...
+Right?*

+Not quite.
 Here we are relying on the value of the test that we just wrote, because if our test fails when we make a change, then we know that the test is doing what it is supposed to be doing.
 Refactoring a method could be for any number of reasons, including to make the function cleaner, more readable, or to remove duplication.

 In the Roman Numerals example, sure I could continue to expand a single method with if/else statements: